 The goal of prepaid funeral planning is to have the funeral paid off in advance at the funeral home.
 In some cases, the prepaid funeral plan might have a chain of affiliated funeral homes where you can transfer your plan.

 One key benefit of life insurance is that you can have your funeral anywhere you choose, not just at a funeral home where you bought your prepaid plan.

 Additionally, burial insurance offers the beneficiary a cash benefit that they can use to cover the funeral of their loved ones.
-The death benefit payout can be used to pay for medical bills, funeral, other final expenses, and save any leftover money.
+The death benefit payout can be used to pay for medical bills, funerals, and other final expenses and save any leftover money.

 Prepaid funeral plans and burial insurance are two distinct products.
 Pre-paid funeral plans are similar to a burial insurance policy with a few differences: